oss-slu/oss-slu.github.io/docs/connect_with/consulting.md

 ### Research Software Solutions

 We can develop and sustain open source software solutions for your lab.
-[Tell us about your software needs ⇨](./solutions.md)
+[Tell us about your software needs ⇨](./rse)

-### Research Software Engineering Clinics
+### Research Software Engineering Training

 Do you need one-on-one help with your research software?
-We can visit you in your lab, and share strategies and tactics tailored to your needs. <!-- Fill in more details -->
+You can visit us in our weekly clinics or we can visit you in your lab, and share strategies and tactics tailored to your needs.
+[Find out about clinics and workshops ⇨](./training)

 ### Open Data Planning

 Research funding increasingly requires a comprehensive plan for data management and sharing.
-We can help you do that planning. <!-- Fill in more details -->
+[We can help you do that planning ⇨](./data)

 ### Open Science Expertise

-We can answer questions and give guidance about open science. <!--Rewrite -->
+We can answer questions and give guidance about open science.
+[Get strategic guidance  to unlock the power of open science ⇨](./open_science)